Buttigieg turns to black pastor to discuss racism, poverty

 GOLDSBORO — As he labors to win over black voters whose support is vital to his Democratic presidential bid, Pete Buttigieg found a receptive host on Sunday in a civil rights activist who has sought to continue the Rev. Martin Luther King Jr.’s push for a racially diverse national campaign against poverty.

-After attending services at the Rev. William Barber's Greenleaf Christian Church, Buttigieg stayed for a discussion with the Poor People's Campaign — begun by King shortly before he was assassinated in 1968.
-Barber, a pastor and former North Carolina NAACP president, revived the movement to unite a new generation of Americans of all races to combat economic inequality.
+After attending services at the Rev. William Barber’s Greenleaf Christian Church, Buttigieg stayed for a discussion with the Poor People’s Campaign, begun by King shortly before he was assassinated in 1968.
+Barber, a pastor and former North Carolina NAACP president, revived the movement to combat economic inequality.

 The visit with Barber’s racially diverse congregation held dual value for Buttigieg, illustrating his ability to tackle racial justice issues critically important to African-Americans and giving him a chance to portray his agenda as bigger than appealing to one specific voting bloc.
 He also hoped to introduce himself to black voters and lay out his plans for their community through their shared Christian faith and values.